momostarsky/imebra_git/docs/introduction.rst

 Other functions in the dataset allow the application to read or write into the DICOM tags, or to store new images into the dataSet.

+You can get Imebra from https://imebra.com

+Before committing to the usage of Imebra, please read the :ref:`REQUIREMENTS` that the library fullfills as well as the :ref:`RISKS` that the usage of the library introduces.